-The backtesting analyses performed at the bank comply with the BIS recommendations as regards comparison of the internal systems used in the measurement and management of the financial risks.
+The backtesting analyses performed comply with the BIS recommendations as regards comparison of the internal systems used in the measurement and management of the financial risks.
 Additionally, hypotheses tests are carried out in backtesting: excess tests, normality tests, average excess measurements, among others.